 Once the cold air settles in and the snow-pack has thoroughly covered the frozen ground, a walkabout in the woods makes the existence of wildlife seem remote or even impossible.
 We emerge from our heated homes and cars, bundled up, ready to walk a trail, and perhaps wonder how an animal survives outside all winter.
 How does it find food and where does it go to survive?
-Animal survival in the harsh winter climate of these high mountains of New Hampshire is something to ponder.
+Wildlife survival in the harsh winter climate of these high mountains of New Hampshire is something to ponder.

 Although not all individual animals make it through the winter, their species persist from winter to winter, showing the remarkable adaptability of life, even in an area where valleys can see 40 below while snow and ice cover everything in winter.

 Here is a look at what some of our local wildlife does to make it through until spring.
 We’ve picked seven species to highlight a diversity of creatures.